leocortes85/Invesment_Recomendation_Project/README.md

 - The relational model was automatized to work with in Data Warehouse

 ## Pipeline
-Am autimatized pipline of data was created and executed to run the projecto from data base provided by costumer to Data Warehouse
+An autimatized pipline of data was created and executed to run the projecto from data base provided by costumer to Data Warehouse